Entries Tagged as 'Social Commentary'

 Exploring India

 Next week I’m off to India for a few weeks.
 The primary reason for the trip is to attend the wedding of my colleague and friend Param and his soon to be wife Rohini in New Delhi.
-From what I have been told, and what the invitation/booklet informs me, a traditional sikh wedding is [...]
+From what I have been told, and what the invitation/booklet informs me, a traditional sikh wedding is quite [...]

 Thursday, December 11th, 2008